 Much as my accent has Americanized itself over the more than forty years I have lived in the States—and I still remember my mother crying out as if in pain when she first heard me roll my r’s American-style—I wonder why I have retained so much of my English accent.
 Is it an affectation, as some people may suspect?
 Is it that by age 15 one is fully formed, and one’s accent, like the tastes and values one was raised with, are now permanent, imprinted with indelible ink that can only fade but never disappear altogether?
 Or is it that I have regularly received positive reinforcement for it, so that there is little incentive to change?
 Would I have had a greater incentive to cast off my accent if it had been considered funny rather than charming?

 I confess that I have expressed contempt in the past for those who take the “accent reduction” classes advertized in newspapers like India Abroad that cater to Indian Americans.
 But I feel ashamed of that contempt, because Indian accents, which I love, and never tire of listening to in all their rich diversity, are, unlike English accents, regularly ridiculed in both the United States and Britain, and can be a real handicap for the immigrant seeking to assimilate to a new and sometimes unwelcoming society.
 The Indian accent has been so caricatured, as exemplified in Britain by Peter Sellers’ Indian doctor in the song “Goodness Gracious Me” and his films The Millionairess (1960) and The Party (1968); and in the U.S. by Hank Azaria’s Apu, the Indian convenience store owner in The Simpsons.
-So much have they become the norm, that—as depicted in Hanif Kureishi’s The Buddha of Suburbia—Indians themselves looking for acting roles are not considered “authentic” unless they exaggerate their accents into mockeries of themselves.
+So much have these caricatures become the norm, that—as depicted in Hanif Kureishi’s The Buddha of Suburbia—Indians themselves looking for acting roles are not considered “authentic” unless they exaggerate their accents into mockeries of themselves.
 Not so funny.
 No wonder many would rather seek to erase them.